gardenenigma/plurality-docs/docs/contributing/Beginners contribution guide.md

 ### Find the file that you want to change

 2. Navigate to the **Explorer** tab on the left by selecting the Explorer icon (<img src="../assets/vscode-explorer-icon.png" width="20" />).
 This tab contains the files of  your personal clone of the project
-3. Open the  **> contents** folder, then open the **english** folder
+3. Open the  **contents** folder, then the **english** folder

 <img src="../assets/vscode-explorer.png" style ="zoom=10%;" />

 Once you open the **english** folder, you will see a list of files.
 The files start with a number, which indicates it's Part and Chapter.
 This is followed by text that describes the file's Section.
-For example, the file `6-2-health.md` is Part 6, Chapter 2, Health.
-More information about how the book is structured can be found in the book's [Style Guide](../style guide/Book structure.md).
-You will also notice that all of the files in the **english** folder end in `.md`.
-We will discuss more about `.md` files below.
+For example, the file `6-2-health.md` is Part 6, Chapter 2, Health (more information about how the book is structured can be found in the book's [Style Guide](../style guide/Book structure.md)).
+You will also notice that all of the files in the **english** folder end in `.md`, or Markdown.
+We will discuss more about Markdown below.

 ### Working in Markdown

-Many of the files in the Plurality book's root repository are saved in Markdown format (`.md`).
-Markdown is a simple way to format text that allows you to create headings, bold or italicize words, and make lists.
-It is a great file type for the project because it is easy to read and edit.
+Markdown is a simple file type that allows you to format text by creating headings, bold or italicize words, making lists, etc. It is a great file type for the project because it is easy to read and edit.
 Markdown can also quickly be converted to other file types.
 This allows different community members to utilise the content of the book in different ways such as displaying the book on a website (HTML) or printing it onto physical paper (PDF).

-When you open the `.md` file that you would like to make changes to, it's contents will be displayed in the main area of VS Code.
+When you open the `.md` file in the **english** folder that you would like to make changes to, it's contents will be displayed in the main area of VS Code.
 You will see familiar sentences and paragraphs, but you will also see some text elements that you might not be familiar with such as `#`, `[some-text](some-link.com)`, or `<figure>`.

 Below are some of the basics of what you will see in a Markdown file, however, we won't worry too much about the all of the elements, as they are not needed for our first contribution.